Risky Play: Getting Lost & Found In The Fog

 Kids who didn’t like the feeling of disappearing into the fog stuck close to the adults.
 Kids who embraced the adventure and thrill of the unknown quickly wandered off into the mist.

+Want more ides for risky play?
 You can also join me on Pinterest: